AriseAk/HackArena/README.md

 ## 🏆 **Credits**
 - Built by the HackArena team
 - Inspired by DevNovate and Build with India Hackathon

 ---

-## 📃 **License**
-This project is licensed under the MIT License.

----

 ## 🌐 **Live Demo**